-By resolution 1996 (2011) of 8 July 2011, acting under Chapter VII of the Charter, the Council established the United Nations Mission in South Sudan (UNMISS) with a mandate to support peace consolidation and foster longer-term State-building and economic development; support the Government of South Sudan in exercising its responsibilities for conflict prevention, mitigation and resolution and protect civilians; and support the Government, in cooperation with the United Nations country team and other international partners, in developing its capacity to provide security, establish the rule of law and strengthen the security and justice sectors.
-UNMISS was authorized to use all necessary means to carry out its protection of civilians mandate.48
+By resolution 1996 (2011) of 8 July 2011, acting under Chapter VII of the Charter, the Council established the United Nations Mission in South Sudan (UNMISS) with a mandate to support peace consolidation and foster longer-term State-building and economic development; support the Government of South Sudan in exercising its responsibilities for conflict prevention, mitigation and resolution and to protect civilians; and support the Government, in cooperation with the United Nations country team and other international partners, in developing its capacity to provide security, establish the rule of law and strengthen the security and justice sectors.
+UNMISS was authorized to use all necessary means to carry out its protection of civilians' mandate.

 In 2022, acting under Chapter VII of the Charter, the Council adopted resolutions 2625 (2022) of 15 March and 2633 (2022) of 26 May in connection with UNMISS.
-By resolution 2625 (2022), the Council extended the mandate of UNMISS for one year, until 15 March 2023.49 The resolution was adopted with 13 votes in favour and 2 abstentions.50
+By resolution 2625 (2022), the Council extended the mandate of UNMISS for one year, until 15 March 2023.
+The resolution was adopted with 13 votes in favour and abstentions by China and the Russian Federation.

-By resolution 2625 (2022), the Council reiterated that the mandate of UNMISS was designed to advance the three-year strategic vision defined in resolution 2567 (2021) to prevent a return to civil war in South Sudan, build durable peace at the local and national levels and support inclusive and accountable governance and free, fair and peaceful elections in accordance with the Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan.51 Within the framework of the strategic vision, the Council introduced several modifications to the tasks of UNMISS related to the following (a) protection of civilians; (b) creating the conditions conducive to the delivery of humanitarian assistance; (c) supporting the implementation of the Revitalized Agreement and the peace process; and (d) monitoring, investigating and reporting on violations of international humanitarian law and violations and abuses of human rights.
+By resolution 2625 (2022), the Council reiterated that the mandate of UNMISS was designed to advance the three-year strategic vision defined in resolution 2567 (2021) to prevent a return to civil war in South Sudan, build durable peace at the local and national levels and support inclusive and accountable governance and free, fair and peaceful elections in accordance with the Revitalized Agreement for the Resolution of the Conflict in the Republic of South Sudan.
+Within the framework of the strategic vision, the Council introduced several modifications to the tasks of UNMISS related to the following (a)